Studentessa matta

 Facilissimo no?
 Questo è tutto in poche parole.
 Domande?
 Allora lasciatami alcune frasi usando le parole “assistere” e “pretendere” nel box dei commenti!

 Easy right?
-That’s it in a just a few words (perhaps a bit more than 2 or 4!).
+That’s it in just a few words (perhaps a bit more than 2 or 4!).
 Questions?
 So…leave me some phrases using the words “assistere” and “pretendere” in the comment box below!

 false-friends-italian-words-assistere-pretendere-sound-similar-english-different-meanings